Last updated 5 September 2022

 Those responsibilities are not further defined, but arise from common law principles or are provided for in other legislation.
 They include responsibility to:

-- determine the child’s upbringing, religion and education
+- determine the child’s long-term issues including name, religious and cultural upbringing, living arrangements and education

 - discipline the child